While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 Every year, Longwood Gardens in southeastern Pennsylvania decks itself out for the holiday season.
 One of the best holiday attractions in all of Pennsylvania, A Longwood Christmas should be on every PA travelers list.

-In 2019, their display will pay homage to the Christmas tree and visitors will be able to stroll through their large conservatory and the surrounding gardens to see their magnificent holiday displays.
-The display will run from mid-November through early January.
+In 2020, their display will pay homage to Christmas traditions and visitors will be able to stroll through their large conservatory and the surrounding gardens to see their magnificent holiday displays.
+The display will run from late November through early January.

 One of my favorite things about Pennsylvania is how many great downtown areas there are.
-To help support these great local shops, head out on Small Business Saturday (the Saturday after Thanksgiving) for great deals on fantastic locally made products.
+To help support these local shopping areas, head out on Small Business Saturday (the Saturday after Thanksgiving) for deals on fantastic locally-made products.

 Do you know of any great things to do in Pennsylvania in November?
 Let us know in the comments section below!